 As the understanding of the relationship between architecture, technology and the environment grows, more students are seeking out Bachelor’s in Architecture and Environmental Design programs.
-With pre-professional and first professional degrees available in both areas, students can now choose to specialize at the undergraduate level or leave room for specialization at the graduate level.
-But with so many choices available, students will have to rely on rankings like this one to make a choice on where to attend university.
+Pre-professional and first professional degrees available in both areas.
+Students can choose to specialize at the undergraduate level or leave room for specialization at the graduate level.

-One of the biggest factors when it comes to deciding which school is best for a student, it rarely comes down to quality; the architectural and environmental design programs outlined in this ranking are all high-quality and most of them carry at least one professional accreditation.
-No, the factor that determines where a student applies is still cost; expensive programs are out of reach for most students, so affordable options are highly sought after.
+The architectural and environmental design programs outlined in this ranking are all high-quality and most of them carry at least one professional accreditation.
+A big factor that determines where a student applies is still cost.
+Expensive programs are out of reach for most students, so affordable options are highly sought after.

 Tuition is calculated annually at 15 credit hours per semester.